The Sound of Silence in Social Networks: Abstract

 \section{Abstract}

-We generalize the classic multi-agent DeGroot model for opinion dynamics to incorporate the Spiral of Silence theory from political science .
-This theory states that individuals may withhold their opinions when they perceive them to be in the minority.
-As in the DeGroot model, a community of agents is represented as a weighted directed graph whose edges indicate how much agents influence one another.
-However, agents whose current opinions are in the minority become \emph{silent} (i.e., they do not \emph{express} their opinion).
-Two models for opinion update are then introduced.
-In the \emph{memoryless opinion model} ($\SOMminus$), agents update their opinion by taking the weighted average of their \emph{non-silent} neighbors' opinions.
-In the \emph{memory based opinion model} ($\SOMplus$), agents update their opinions by taking the weighted average of the opinions of \emph{all} their neighbors, but for silent neighbors, their most recent opinion is considered.
+We generalize the classic multi-agent DeGroot framework for opinion dynamics by incorporating the Spiral of Silence theory from political science, which posits that individuals may withhold their opinions when they perceive them to be in the minority.
+As in the original DeGroot model, the social network is represented as a weighted directed graph encoding how agents influence one another.
+However, agents holding minority opinions become \emph{silent}, meaning they do not express their views.

-We show that for $\SOMminus$ convergence to consensus is guaranteed for clique graphs but, unlike for the classic DeGroot, not guaranteed for strongly-connected aperiodic graphs.
-In contrast, we show that for $\SOMplus$ convergence to consensus is not guaranteed even for clique graphs.
-We showcase our models through simulations offering experimental insights that align with key aspects of the Spiral of Silence theory.
-These findings reveal the impact of silence dynamics on opinion formation and highlight the limitations of consensus in more nuanced social models.